DrakirL/DrakirL.github.io/p10/rules/general.md

 Attacks are exclusively made using either the Martial or Magic Skill.

 **Checks**<br>
-Checks are Tests that you make to see if some task sits within your skillset.
-(PHRASING?) <br>
+Checks are Tests that you make to see if some defined task sits within your skillset, provided you spend the time needed to try using any required tools. <br>
-On a success, you will successfully complete the task, however long it happens to take, provided you're using the right tools/materials.
-On a fail, you suffer whatever the consequences of failure are in the given context. <br>
+On a success, you will successfully complete the defined task to whatever degree is reasonable in the given context.
+After succeeding, you will not be forced to retry the same Check just to maintain the result. <br>
-For example: The time or resources used to attempt crafting an item could be wasted.
-That glass of poisoned wine is too much, so you take Poison damage and fall unconscious.
-The bartender may not let you question him any further until you change your approach. <br>
+On a fail, you suffer whatever the consequences of a failure would be in the given context.
+After failing, you may not retry the same Check in the same context. <br>
-Checks will specify a Skill much more often than an Attribute.
+Checks will always specify a Skill, usually one that is bound by an Attribute.

 **Saves**<br>
 Saves are Tests that you are *forced* to make by some external influence actively attempting to directly hit/affect you with some kind of effect. <br>
 The Difficulty of the Test should be pre-determined by the source's Passive Skills. <br>
 On a success, the incoming effect may be negated (or at least partially mitigated).
 On a fail, you suffer the full extend of the effect. <br>
-Saves prefer to specify an Attribute rather than a specific Skill, and therefore generally use less extreme difficulties.
+Saves prefer to specify an Attribute rather than a specific Skill.
+Save bonus?

 ### Increasing Bonuses: Skill Points.
 As a base, your Skill Bonus for every Skill is 0.
 You increase them by spending Skill Points (1 Skill Point spent on a Skill = +1 to your Skill Bonus for that Skill). <br>